The Gambling Law Review: Malta

 Legal and regulatory framework

 i Legislation and jurisprudence

-As of March 2020, the legislative framework governing gaming in Malta consists of the Gaming Act, Chapter 583 of the Laws of Malta and subsidiary legislation 583.01–583.12, which include the following:
+As of March 2021, the legislative framework governing gaming in Malta consists of the Gaming Act, Chapter 583 of the Laws of Malta and subsidiary legislation 583.03–583.12.

 ii The regulator

 The MGA is the primary regulatory body responsible for the governance of all gaming activities in Malta, and this includes both land-based and remote gaming sectors.
-Its main functions include the issuance of licences, approvals, certificates and recognition notices, as well as the monitoring of the conduct of operators in the field.
-Furthermore, the MGA is responsible for preventing, detecting and combatting criminal activity in the gaming sector, as well as ensuring that games are operated and advertised fairly and responsibly.
+Its main functions include the issuance of licences, approvals, certificates, recognition notices and the monitoring of the conduct of operators in the field.
+Furthermore, the MGA is responsible for preventing, detecting, and combatting criminal activity in the gaming sector, as well as ensuring that games are operated and advertised fairly and responsibly.

 iii Remote and land-based gambling